garysheng/faithwalk-os/why-i-believe-in-christ.md

 - Former atheists becoming believers based on personal experience
 - Consistent reports of divine encounters across cultures and time periods
 - The transformative power of Christian faith in addressing addiction, depression, and other life challenges

+### Experience Often Precedes Arguments
+*Why intellectual reasons frequently follow personal encounters with God.*

+As Oxford mathematician [John Lennox observes](https://www.youtube.com/watch?v=3gKCwldMZS8&t=5422s&ab_channel=AlexO%27Connor), "Intellectually one's reasons for God often come after one's experience of God."
+This insight resonates deeply with my own journey—the philosophical arguments I've outlined here largely came after my personal encounter with divine reality, not before.

+This pattern reveals something profound about how God works.
+If faith required mastering complex philosophical arguments first, as Lennox notes, "I would doubt whether that God was worth believing in."
+Instead, God meets people where they are—the Oxford professor and the illiterate former boxer alike can encounter the same transformative truth.

+Lennox shares the story of Stan Ford, an ex-fairground heavyweight boxer who "couldn't read or write" but became a Christian at 19 and later "could give you a summary by heart of every chapter in the Bible."
+Stan became "a living example of what God can do to a person," demonstrating that divine encounter transcends educational background or intellectual sophistication.

 But personal transformation wasn't the only experiential evidence I encountered.
 The miraculous healing I participated in opened my eyes to a realm of divine intervention that continues today.